CrewAI Hierarchical Agents: Manager-Worker Orchestration

 📚 Full Implementation: See content pipeline with metadata tracking for production version with publishing metadata, error handling, and word count targets (180 lines).

-Sequential Dependency Chain: Each agent builds on the previous agent’s work, creating a natural workflow from research → writing → editing → SEO optimization.
+• Sequential dependency chain: each agent builds on the previous output - research → writing → editing → SEO.

-Specialized Tool Usage: Only the researcher needs web search tools, while other agents focus on their core competencies.
+• Specialized tools: only the researcher gets web search; the other agents focus on their core job.

-Financial analysis requires data gathering, calculation, risk assessment, and report generation.
-Here’s a crew with parallel execution capability:
+Financial analysis needs data gathering, calculation, risk assessment, and report generation.
+Here’s a crew that shares the same data dependency across two analysts before final synthesis:

 from crewai_tools import SerperDevTool